ng-doc/ng-doc/apps/ng-doc/src/app/docs/content/guides/playground/index.md

 export default PageDependencies;
 ```

--   `target` - The Angular Component/Directive class that will be used for the playground (make sure you export the module of this
+-   `target` - The Angular Component/Directive class that will be used for the playground (make sure
+    you export the module of this
-    component from the **module of your page**, otherwise Angular will not be able to create it)
+    component from the **module of your page** (`PageModule` in the current example), otherwise
+    Angular will not be able to create it)
--   `template` - The template that will be used for the playground, you can use the Angular syntax inside,
+-   `template` - The template that will be used for the playground, you can use the Angular syntax
+    inside,
-    but it's value cannot be provided dynamically, so you can't use variables or functions her,
+    but it's value cannot be provided dynamically, so you can't use variables or functions there,
-    value of this variable should be static.
+    value of this property should be static.
+-   `<ng-doc-selector>` - is a unique tag that will be dynamically replaced with your component's
+    selector, and if your component has multiple selectors, NgDoc will also create a view for each
+    possible selector.

 In this example, we created a playground for the `NgDocTagComponent`, to make it work,
 we also need to export its module from the `PageModule`.

 > **Note**
-> If you are using any other components in your playground, you must also export their modules from your page module.
+> If you are using any other components in your playground, you must also export their modules from
+> your page module.

 ```typescript
 import {CommonModule} from '@angular/common';